AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/pro-architecture.md

 ### Recovery Time Objective

 RTO depends on the size of the storage.
 Large EBS volumes take more time to restore.
 Restoration times may vary depending on the size of your database.
-Contact your customer success manager for details.
+Contact your Adobe Customer Success Manager for details.

 ## Pro cluster scaling